Stonewall Columbus

 OWENS & KOWALSKI GALLERY

-Current Featured Gallery Artist: Kaito McCarthy (he/him)
+Past Featured Gallery Artist: Kaito McCarthy (he/him)

 Showing Mar 3rd – 29th

-Kaito McCarthy is a 15 year old autistic trans poet and photographer searching for the moments where light, color, and reflection meet identity.
+Kaito McCarthy is a 15-year old autistic trans poet and photographer searching for the moments where light, color, and reflection meet identity.
 Largely self-taught, he captures images that hover between real and surreal, where momentary and fleeting beauty becomes a mirror of self.
 Kaito’s photographs and poems illustrate the intersections between identity, imagination, and self-expression, turning ephemeral moments into enduring witness.

 This collection uses birds as mirrors of identity, freedom, and transformation.
 Each image explores the tension between how we move through the world and how we are seen, using feathers, flight, and reflection as metaphors for visibility, vulnerability, and resilience.
 Birds carry the quiet weight of selfhood, of longing and becoming, and through them, I explore the spaces where imagination, memory, and identity converge, tracing the courage it takes to exist fully and authentically.